 Just like what has been mentioned earlier, humans are wired to rest during the night.
 Our genetics made us that way to adapt to our changing problems.
 Therefore, people who have an evening schedule are most likely to experience sleeping difficulties because of our natural make-up.

-To counter this problem, it is essential for night shifters to make their sleeping environment more conducive on their end.
+To counter this problem, night shifters need to make their sleeping environment more conducive on their end.
 The first thing that they have to do is to make their bedroom dim.

 Both the artificial and natural light will make the brain think that it is morning already–causing it to be alert and active.
-Because of this, it is necessary for them to close the shutters and any light sources that can distract the brain.
+Because of this, they must close the shutters and any light sources that can distract the brain.

 Furthermore, it would also be great if you can make your room cool.
 The ideal sleeping temperature is around 60 Fahrenheit to 67 Fahrenheit.
 Make sure that your bedroom achieves these optimal temperatures.